Two plans. Cancel any time, with one honest catch covered below. Custom app work is scoped and quoted per project.

 If you cancel in the first three months, the site comes down.
 Those months cover the build work we did up-front without charging you a setup fee.

 We don't do that.
 We prefer to build, launch fast, and let you pay monthly.
-The release fee is the one place the no-setup-fee model shows its working: if you want to walk away with the site we built, that's the moment it's paid — not before.
+The first three months are the trade-off that makes a no-setup-fee model possible.

 We keep the base plans honest by being clear about what sits outside them.
 Anything here gets a separate quote once we understand what you actually need.